Målselv Municipality: Geography

+Besides bordering Sweden to the east and the ocean (Malangen fjord) to the northwest, it borders Balsfjord Municipality and Storfjord Municipality to the north, Bardu Municipality to the south, and Sørreisa Municipality and Senja Municipality to the west.

 Climate

 Målselv has a boreal climate (Köppen climate classification: Dfc) with cold winters, and with spring and early summer as the driest season.

 Målselv is fairly sheltered from the coastal weather, and has a somewhat inland climate.
 The all-time high 33.5 C is from July 2018, while the warmest month on record at Bardufoss Airport is July 2014 with average daily high 23.4 C and mean 17.7 C. The all-time low -38.1 C was recorded December 1978.
 The coldest month recorded is February 1966 with mean -18.1 C and average daily low -23 C.

 Mean annual precipitation is 703 mm at Bardufoss and only 282 mm in the Divi valley, which sits at 282 m above sea level.